 It's a common misconception that a healthy heart always beats like a metronome, every beat in perfect time.
 In reality, this is what happens when we are more physically or mentally stressed.
 When we are not physically or mentally stressed, the heart tends to have a more significant beat to beat variation.
-From a rhythm perspective, it's a bit more like Elaine's famous dance rather than the The Temptations.

 How to Record Waking HRV

 There's a surprisingly easy and pleasant way to capture HRV.
 Upon waking, do a 1 minute session using the Breathe app on your Apple Watch (note that since WatchOS 8, the breathe app is now found in the Mindfulness app on your Apple Watch).
 The best way is to set this up as a complication on your sleeping watch face.

 When capturing HRV consistency is everything.
 Especially when using the SDNN method that the Apple Watch uses as this tends to reflect both physical and mental stress.
 When you wake, don't sit up, don't do any vigorous movement, just start the Breathe app session whilst lying down, close your eyes and relax.
 Don't move.
 Not only does this ensure maximal consistency of measurement, but it's also a nice way to start the day.

 Secondly, there's another option for folk that just find using the Breathe app a bit too much in the morning.
 In this case, AutoSleep will use the automatic HRV capture that your Watch performs during sleep, choosing the most appropriate reading depending on whether you usually reach peak HRV in early or late sleep.
 This varies depending on how you are "wired".